-- The name of the country of origin must be stated. - For labeling purposes, whenever food products undergo manufacturing treatments that result in a change of nature in a country different than their country of origin, the latter country will be held as the product's country of origin.
+- The name of the country of origin must be stated. - For labeling purposes, whenever food products undergo a manufacturing process that changes the nature of the product in a second country, the country that conducted the transformation will be held as the product's country of origin.